aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

 Distributed Training
 ''''''''''''''''''''

-To run your training job with multiple instances in a distributed fashion you need to set ``train_instance_count`` to a number larger than 1.
+To run your training job with multiple instances in a distributed fashion, set ``train_instance_count`` to a number larger than 1.
 We support two different types of distributed training, parameter server and Horovod.
 The ``distributions`` parameter is used to configure which distributed training strategy to use.

 Training with parameter servers
 """""""""""""""""""""""""""""""

-If parameter server is enabled, the container will launch a parameter server thread in each instance first then execute your training code.
-You can find more information on TensorFlow distributed training in `TensorFlow docs <https://www.tensorflow.org/deploy/distributed>`__.
+If you specify parameter_server as the value of the distributions parameter, the container launches a parameter server thread on each instance in the training cluster, and then executes your training code.
+You can find more information on TensorFlow distributed training at `TensorFlow docs <https://www.tensorflow.org/deploy/distributed>`__.
 To enable parameter server training:

 .. code:: python